 Food and Kafanas

 Serbian food is dominated by meat, sauces, and flavors inspired by Turkish, Greek, and Austrian cuisine.
-The fertile land is known for producing quality produce.
-During the last visit, I enjoyed delicious meals served in an entertaining kafana atmosphere.
+The fertile soil is known for producing quality fruit and vegetables.
+During the last visit, I enjoyed delicious meals served in entertaining kafanas.

 I frequented less-touristy kafanas, and eventually was accepted as a solo woman traveler.
 Sometimes uncomfortable, it wasn’t nearly as difficult as parts of Italy, where women traveling alone are often seated at the very back of a restaurant.
 I learned to object to that.